Akhil-Suresh/ReactTutorial/docs/GeneratingReactProject.md

     package.json        -> Records our project dependencies
     package-lock.json   -> Exact version of packages that we install.
     Readme.md           -> Instruction on how to use project.

+## Starting and stopping React application

+To start and stop react application

+To start project

+    cd <app-name>
+    npm start

+To stop the project

+    cntrl + c